leonard84/join-meetings-alfred-workflow/README.md

 ## TL;DR
 Directly join [**Zoom**](https://www.zoom.us) meetings scheduled in **Google Calendar** via [**Alfred App**](https://www.alfredapp.com) *WITHOUT* having to go through a browser redirect.
+Also works for Google Meetings (will be opened in a browser).

 ![Screenshot](images/screenshot.png)